adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 {{% content "portworx-install-with-kubernetes/disaster-recovery/shared/stork-helper.md" %}}

 ## Installing Portworx
-In this mode of operation, a single portworx cluster will stretch across multiple Kubernetes clusters.
-To install Portworx on each of these Kubernetes clusters, you will need to generate a separate Portworx kubernetes manifest file for each of them using [Portworx Spec Generator]((https://edge-install.portworx.com/))
+In this mode of operation, a single Portworx cluster will stretch across multiple Kubernetes clusters.
+To install Portworx on each of these Kubernetes clusters, you will need to generate a separate Portworx Kubernetes manifest file for each of them using [Portworx Spec Generator]((https://edge-install.portworx.com/))

 While generating the spec file for each Kubernetes cluster, make sure you provide the same values for the following arguments: